Infuzu/OQS/oqs-specification.md

 #### Comparison Operators
 - Less-than `<`, greater-than `>`, less-than-or-equal-to `<=`, greater-than-or-equal-to `>=`, not-equal `!=`, equal `==`, strictly equal `===`, strictly not-equal `!==`: Comparisons require identical operand types (for `===` and `!==`) or equivalent values (for `==` and `!=`) and return a Boolean value.
 For `==` and `!=`, type conversions are allowed (e.g., integer `0` equals decimal `0.0`, and `"0.0"` equals `0.0`).

+#### Logical Operators
+- Logical `AND` (`&`): Returns `true` if both operands are truthy, otherwise `false`.
+- Logical `OR` (`|`): Returns `true` if at least one operand is truthy, otherwise `false`.

+**Note**:
+- Logical operators (`&` and `|`) evaluate the truthiness of operands.
+An operand is considered truthy if it is not false, zero, empty, null, or undefined.
+Otherwise, it is considered falsy.
+- For example, non-zero numbers, non-empty strings/lists, and `true` are truthy.
+Zero, null, empty strings/lists, and `false` are falsy.
+- Short-circuit evaluation should be implemented for efficiency.
+For the `&` operator, if the first operand is falsy, the second operand is not evaluated.
+For the `|` operator, if the first operand is truthy, the second operand is not evaluated.

 #### List Operators
 - Concatenation `+`: Required to merge two lists.
 - Subtraction `-`: Removes elements of the second list from the first one, if they are present.